MIKIBURGOS/LM-optimal-events/README.md

 - I'm assuming every solo and hell event has an equal chance of appearing
 - I'm not sure all events are registered inside the code, I added all the events I found in lordsmobile.fandom.com and also one I found myself in-game.
 Please send me screenshots of other events that aren't registered (or make a fork or something?
 I don't really know how github works, nor what the accepted practice in these cases is)
 - Rss and other low-value rewards aren't included in rewards
+- Watcher/CD medals aren't accounted for, and honestly I find very difficult to find a gem equivalent to it, so you should think about your strategy with that in mind.
+- 24h challenges are not taken into account

 # License